 “I write to express, to share, to release ideas that demand air time, to feel like I’m doing something worthwhile, offering any wisdom that comes my way, through intention or intuition.
 I write because I must.”
+Silvana, Wisdom Elements

 If you embrace the challenge of emotional growth, a journal can also be a gift, because we often don’t see how much progress we’ve made.
-It’s not until we re-read some of the issues that were plaguing us, issues that we now see as trivial, that we see how much we’ve grown.
+It’s not until we re-read some of the issues that were plaguing us, in the past, issues that we now see as trivial, that we see how much we’ve grown.

 I know blogs are over-used and now under-rated, but I felt that writing and sharing was an extension of journal writing.
 I felt that I wanted to share some of those hard-won insights with others, to help them get to the nuggets of wisdom quicker and with a little less angst and pain.
-It’s was and is the primary purpose for this blog.
+It’s was, and is the primary purpose for this blog.

 I hope you enjoy my musings and gain some benefit from reading about these life experiences.